 A number of day trips to various art galleries are scheduled throughout the year, taking advantage of the wonderful array of galleries and museums available in London.

-The Biology department runs a number of co-curricular trips and events throughout the year, including:
+The biology department runs numerous events and workshops throughout the year including:

-Year 7 and 8 boys follow the Longman 11-14 course
+Year 7 and 8 boys follow the International Exploring Science course

-A Level students follow the OCR A specification
+A Level students follow the OCR A specification.
+Content of this course is split into six modules:

 Classics refers to the study of the language, literature, culture and society of the Greek and Roman worlds.
 The influence of the classical world can be seen today in all manner of ways: the relationship between Greek and Latin, and modern foreign languages; building structures such as football stadiums and how they relate to Roman amphitheatres; even with phrases such as “Achilles’ heel” which have entered the English language.